The Email Inbox – The real Personal Kanban frontier

 It actually works beautifully.
 Setting it up to connect to my AgileSparks Google Apps account was a breeze.
 It smartly by default only loads the last 2 weeks into the “inbox” area which keeps you focused and keeps the app light and fast.
 You can easily configure your workflow.
 Here’s what I currently use:

 Cards can originate from emails or you can just create them on your own.
 Threading is supported well.
-New email on a thread is very easily associated with an existing thread/card that’s already in progress.
+A new email on a thread is very easily associated with an existing thread/card that’s already in progress.

 When it comes to mobile, I haven’t yet found a full kanban view.
 It does have a thoughtful responsive web design that allows you to process the inbox.
 This makes sense to me.
 I won’t necessarily manage my kanban on my phone but I definitely process my inbox on it.
 Having the option to do it directly in Flow-e reduces the risk that I’ll forget about it and just use google inbox directly.